 Practicing Passion: Youth And The Quest For A Passionate Church by Kenda Creasy Dean stresses that teens must be able to witness the passion of church members from all ages in order for their maturation process to be holistic.
 Youth ministry that is separated from the body of the church (like the Mickey Mouse ear) will ultimately be incomplete and thus be more prone to minister burn out and frustration.
 Youth ministry that involves the entire community of faith in forming the spiritual lives of youth by incorporating them into the passionate story of faith will be able to survive the tests of the world and live within the fidelity of the Church.
 The world constantly tempts youth to find solace in passions of the flesh which contradict the passions of the spirit which are found in the body of faith.
+Dean does an excellent job of expressing that adolescents are formed by being involved and included within a passionate community of faithful believers.
+Dean rightly notes that youth seek the company of people who live bold lives full of passion.
+Youth within a church will take notice when its church body puts a strong emphasis on a passionate life in relationship with Jesus.
+Teens will see this passion expressed in the daily lives and action of the church body.
+However teens will also be acutely aware if passion is only given lip service to and never attained.

 Youth have a sense about them for honesty and if they sense the church is in any way false or simply blasé in their faith claims, they will seek to fulfill their hunger for a passionate life elsewhere.
 Youth inherently seek out faith which desires to live in deep relationship with a community and with Jesus.
 This heightens the importance of the church body for the spiritual formation of the youth within their church by including them in the body and thus supplying them with the identity inherent to the church.
 By finding their identity within the passionate church this will in turn help to fan their flame of faith and enable them to ignite a passionate, faithful life.